chanfriendly/Wingspan-PDF-Splitter/README.md

 - Required Python packages (automatically installed by the script):
   - pdf2image
 - Poppler (automatically installed via Homebrew on macOS)
+- If using for Wingspan, I've already compiled all the available PDFs as of 1/1/25 in this [Google Drive ]([url](https://drive.google.com/drive/folders/1UTNUvOgeOwFbyanAUCNlvl_Eo0wcSMbF?usp=sharing)), both split and not split.
+I plan on making a tool similar to [MPCFill]([url](https://mpcfill.com/)) to make automating uploads a breeze.
+-   Note that there are two PDFS that made cards a 3x3 grid instead of each card on its own page.
+I haven't resolved these yet.

 ## Installation